acli/stupidweasel/README.md

     (*$insert_signature_here*)

 The script will replace this directive with the correct Evolution signature.
+Make sure your plain-text signatures do not have the execute bit set;
-The script currently assumes that any file that has the execute bit set is a signature script, so make sure your plain-text signatures do not have the execute bit set.
+the script assumes that any file with the execute bit set is a signature script.

-Listing the contents of the send queue
+Listing the contents of the Outbox
 -------------------

 If you want to see what is in Evolution’s Outbox,